6 August 2018.

 Train travel is an easy, fast and affordable way to get around in Uzbekistan.

-If you’re travelling in high season though, popular routes can sometimes book up so be sure to book at least a day or two in advance if you have a fixed itinerary.
+If you’re travelling in high season though, popular routes can sometimes book up so be sure to make a reservation at least a day or two in advance if you have a fixed itinerary.
 There are generally two types of trains, the fast more expensive trains and the older, slower and far cheaper trains, each with three classes.

-Long-distance overnight routes can be particularly competitive and remember that many arrive in the dead of night so don’t forget to confirm your arrival time with your accommodation.
+Long-distance overnight routes can be particularly competitive and remember that many arrive at their destination in the dead of night so don’t forget to confirm your arrival time with your accommodation.

 Uzbekistan Airways also travels between Tashkent and Samarkand most days with prices starting at just $23 for the 1-hour flight.
 Search for the best flight deals here.